Centers, Institutes and Special Offices

 Dermot Quinn, D.Phil., editor of The Chesterton Review

-The Institute’s work consists in organizing conferences and lecture series, research, writing and the publication of The Chesterton Reviewalso founded by Father Ian Boyd—is a widely respected academic journal.
+The purpose of the Institute is to promote the thought of G. K. Chesterton and his circle and, more broadly, to explore the application of Chestertonian ideas to the contemporary world through conferences and lecture series, seminars, research writing and the publication of The Chesterton Review—also founded by Father Ian Boyd—is a widely respected academic journal.
 As interest in Chesterton grows, The Chesterton Review is growing too.
 In response to the revival of Chesterton around the world, The Chesterton Review now publishes special editions in Spanish, Italian, Portuguese and French.

-For more information, please visit our website at http://www.shu.edu/chesterton/ or contact the Institute, located in Walsh Library, Room 431, by phone at (973) 275-2431 or email chestertoninstitute@shu.edu.
+For more information, please visit our website at shu.edu/chesterton/ or contact the Institute, located in Walsh Library, Room 431, by phone at (973) 275-2431 or email chestertoninstitute@shu.edu.

 Institute for Christian Spirituality